tylernguyen/x1c6-hackintosh/README.md

 ##### Recent | [Changelog Archive](https://github.com/tylernguyen/x1c6-hackintosh/docs/CHANGELOG.md)

-> ### 2020-5-9
+> ### 2020-5-21

 #### Changed

-- Upgraded OpenCore to 0.5.8
+Keyboard Perfection is almost here!
-- Upgraded various acidanthera kexts.
+- Modified SSDT-Keyboard patch to be compatible with [ThinkpadAssistant](https://github.com/MSzturc/ThinkpadAssistant).
-- Fixed various dortania broken guide links.
+    - Mute/unMute Microphone with F4, with LED, and HUD!
-- Removed `TbtForcePower.efi` from LiveUSB OpenCore `config.plist`
+    - Disable WiFi with F8 with HUD
-- Added PM981 install suggestions per [Issue #43](https://github.com/tylernguyen/x1c6-hackintosh/issues/43)
+    - Mirror with F7 with HUD
-- Changed ScanPolicy of `install_USB` to 0.
+    - Bluetooth, F10 still has to be handled by BetterTouchTool, but hopefully supported will be added soon.
+See my [request](https://github.com/MSzturc/ThinkpadAssistant/issues/9)

 > ## SUMMARY: